 Package 'gradeR'

-Description: After being given the location of your students' submissions and a test file, the function runs each .R file, and evaluates the results from all the given tests.
+Description: After being given the location of your students' submissions and a test file, the function runs each file that is an R script, R Markdown file, or Quarto document, and evaluates the results from all the given tests.
 Results are neatly returned in a data frame that has a row for each student, and a column for each test.

 Maintainer: Taylor Brown <[email protected]>